LoganMerchant/NOTE-ify/README.md

 ## Usage
 Once you navigate to the webpage, click on the `Get Started` button.
 You will then see a list of saved notes to the left-hand side of the page.
 Clicking on one of these will display the note's title and text on the right-hand side.
-If you'd like to add a note, click on the pencil icon in the top left corner of the page.
-Once a new note's title and text are input, a save icon will appear next to the pencil - click this to save.
+If you'd like to add a note, click on the pencil icon in the top right corner of the page.
+Once a new note's title and text are input, another icon will appear next to the pencil - click this to save.
 In order to delete a note, simply click the red trash icon next to note you wish to delete.

 ## Tests